 - Chew thoroughly to boost nutrient absorption.

 Slow eating boosts gut health and stops overeating.
-Combine this with portion control for a routine that meets your body’s needs.
+When paired with portion control, it gives you a routine that suits your body.
 Small steps lead to lasting wellness habits.

 Hydration: The Often-Overlooked Nutritional Component

-Hydration is key to your health.
+Hydration is key to health.
 Your body uses water for digestion and keeping cool.
-The Importance of Water for Bodily Functions is huge.
+Water’s Importance for bodily functions is immense.
 It helps with nutrient absorption, joint health, and focus.

 Water keeps your metabolism going and removes waste.
 Without enough, your body slows down.
-Dehydration causes headaches, tiredness, and less focus.
+Dehydration causes headaches, tiredness, and reduced focus.

 - Track intake: Use a reusable bottle marked with hourly goals.